aschaaff/CMOC/README.md

 # CMOC

-A C library for MOC (Multi-Order Coverage map)
-It is “inspired” from the Java library
+A C library for MOC (Multi-Order Coverage map) wich is “inspired” from the Java library

 A library which provides:
 - Reading of a FITS, JSON and CSV (catalogues)